plotdb/fescope/CHANGLELOG.md

 # Change Logs

+## v5.0.13

+ - in Proxy `get`, return the bound function with `prototype` updated from original value.
+ - prevent declaration of variables with illegal variable names in `_wrap`.

 ## v5.0.12

  - remove sandbox attribute from iframe since we do need to interact between iframe and its host.